 Here are some pointers for navigating the mortgage refinance process:

 - Consider your loan term and what you can afford.
-The most common loan terms are 30-year and 15-year terms, though some lenders allow you to pick a custom term.
-Think about whether it’s worth making higher monthly payments with a shorter term in exchange for paying less interest overall.
+The most common loan terms are 30 years and 15 years, though some lenders allow custom terms.
+Think about whether it’s worth making higher monthly payments in exchange for a shorter term and paying less interest overall.
 Alternatively, a longer term would reduce your payment but cost you more in interest.